An Indian remittance company branches out in Australia

 Singaporean hotel developer enters Australian market

 Our Client FC, a Singaporean citizen, owns a portfolio of property assets in Thailand, the Philippines and Malaysia, including small resort developments, apartments and luxury villas.
 He wanted to expand this portfolio by investing in Australia, a market which he believes offers excellent long-term prospects.
-Australia’s Tourism Forecasting Committee, for example, estimates that the country will require some 10,000 extra hotel rooms by 2014.
+Australia’s Tourism Forecasting Committee, for example, estimates that the country will require some 10,000 extra hotel rooms.

 FC had identified a small hotel for sale in the eastern suburbs of Perth, close to the river, but since he was busy pursuing other business interests in Asia he required Healy Consultants’ assistance with completing the purchase, obtaining financing and advice on minimising his tax liabilities as a foreign investor.